 7.3 A listed entity should disclose: (a) if it has an internal audit function, how the function is structured and what role it performs; and (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its governance, risk management and internal control processes.
-Complying The Company does not have an express internal audit function.
-However, the Board has established the Audit and Risk Committee to perform internal functions as set out in Item 4 of the Risk Committee Charter, including monitoring and evaluating the Company's internal control and risk management framework.
+Complying The Company does not have an internal audit function.
+However, the Board has established the Audit Committee and Risk Committee to perform internal functions as set out in Item 4 of the Risk Committee Charter, including monitoring and evaluating the Company's internal control and risk management framework.
 The Board has also adopted a Risk Management Policy to assist the Board and the Risk Committee in performing its internal control roles.
-Both the Committee's charter and the Risk Management Policy will be available on the Website.
+Both the Committee's charter and the Risk Management Policy are available on the Website.
 7.4 A listed entity should disclose whether it has any material exposure to environment or social risks and, if it does, how it manages or intends to manage those risks.
 Complying Material exposure means a real possibility that the risk in question could substantively impact the listed entity's ability to create or preserve value for security holders over the short, medium or long term.
 Economic sustainability is the Company's ability to continue operating at a particular level of economic production over the long term.
 Environmental sustainability is the Company's ability to continue operating in a manner that does not compromise the health of the ecosystems in which it operates over the long term.
 Social sustainability means the Company's ability to continue operating in a manner that meets accepted social norms and needs over the long term.
 The Company's ongoing disclosure obligation in respect of changes in its state of affairs is covered in item 14 of the Board Charter.
 Item 3 of the Continuous Disclosure Policy sets out the obligation of the Company to immediately disclose 'price sensitive' information to ASX as is the requirement under the listing rules therefore the Company will update shareholders of material exposure to such risks as and when it arises.
-PRIN CIPLE 8 - REMUNERATE FAIRLY AND RESPO NSIBLY A list A listed entity should pay director remuneration sufficient to attract and retain high quality directors and design its executive remuneration to attract, retain and motivate high quality senior executives and to align their interests with the creation of value for security holders and with the entity's values and risk appetite.
-8.1 The board of a listed entity should: (a) have a remuneration committee Partly complying The Board has established a Remuneration and Nomination Committee comprising three members: Mike Hill (independent chair), Justus Hammer and Jan Pacas, all of whom are independent directors. which: (i) has at least three members, a majority of whom are independent directors; and Justus Hammer and Jan Pacas are currently not classified as independent directors and accordingly the Company does not presently comply with the recommendation that a majority of the members of the committee be independent directors.
+At present, the Company does not have any material exposure to environmental or social risks.
+CIPLE 8 - REMUNERATE FAIRLY AND RESPO A listed entity should pay director remuneration sufficient to attract and retain high quality directors and design its executive remuneration to attract, retain and motivate high quality senior executives and to align their interests with the creation of value for security holders and with the entity's values and risk appetite.
+8.1 The board of a listed entity should: (a) have a remuneration committee Partly complying The Board has established a Remuneration and Nomination Committee comprising three members: Mike Hill (independent Chair of the Committee), Justus Hammer and Jan Pacas. which: Justus Hammer and Jan Pacas are currently not classified as independent directors and accordingly the Company does not presently comply with the recommendation that a majority of the members of the Committee be independent directors.